 Quite apart from securing new leads, the core value of attending a business show in marketing terms can be summarised in the following the 3 points, the 3 'R's of business exhibitions, if you like:

-.
 A business exhibition is the perfect place to meet up with your existing business network, as well as current clients (we were very pleased to see several at the show, including ONA Ltd whose services include network cabling installation and Acorn Health & Safety, Bristol-based Health and Safety training and consultancy).

 They might be direct competitors, where you want to keep an eye on what they are doing, or businesses who might need your services in the future.

 In that sense, it is a chance to increase your overall visibility as well as an exercise in brand recognition: a demonstration of your place in the community and a chance to let everyone know what you've doing.

-.
 An exhibition is the perfect setting to communicate who you are at the moment, and, as a result, further secure the connection between your business and a particular service.